 Gather friends and family for the ultimate feast!
 This is a meal and an event!
 Nothing kicks off the summer season like a traditional seafood boil.
 This simple one pot meal goes by many regional names: low country boil, Frogmore stew, and Louisiana crawfish boil to name a few.
 But by any name, it’s a communal eating tradition that spans generations.

 The secret to a delicious seafood boil is the seasoning.
 My family is wimpy by Louisiana standards when it comes to heat, so I tend to have a lighter hand with the cayenne.
 Nevertheless, my homerun Cajun seasoning is always a crowd favorite.
-This custom blend of spices is versatile enough to use on everything from blackened chicken to oven roasted potatoes, and even makes an appearance in creamy Cajun crab dip.
+This custom blend of spices is versatile enough to use on everything from Blackened Chicken, Blackened Mahi Mahi, Oven Roasted Potatoes, and even makes an appearance in creamy Cajun Crab Dip.

 This recipe is everything- savory, spicy, and straightforward.
 The corn and the potatoes draw in the seasoned water bath so that every bite bursts with flavor.
 Although I will never turn down some crab legs, the corn is a serious contender for my favorite part.